Posts

 Image

 Grado to Salas.
-22km Is is the single word question that can and does generate 1001 different answers.
+22km It is the single word question that can and does generate 1001 different answers.
 Why...why are you walking the Camino?
 For some it is their 1st Camino whilst others are veterans, having walking various caminos that I have never heard off or even knew existed.
 Something draws them here and/or draws them back time after time.
 But what?
 Many talk about the ethos of the camino, it's spirit, the lessons it teaches, the temporary family that gather, walk together and then disperse, the j'e ne said quois' that can't be captured by words.
 Many are here to find space, to think or not to think, to engage with something other than their 9-5 life they appear to temporarily disengaging from.
 Some seem lost and in search of something even if they don't know what.
-For others it's simply something on their bucket list, a simple holiday or just a nice long walk For Ernesto and Stefano, who although living in the same country, albeit at different ends, d...
+For others it's simply something on their bucket list, a simple holiday or just a nice long walk For Ernesto and Stefano, who although living in the same country, albeit at different end...

 18th June Casablanca